- August 10, 2023

 Join Our Discord!!!
 About the Game Get ready to rock and groove with Ortheo's Interdimensional Jam Session!
 This rhythm-based game takes you on a musical adventure through dimensions, with striking visuals that will keep you mesmerized for hours.
 Unique gameplay mechanics challenge you to switch between three rows, pressing the action button in time with falling arrows that match your guitar pic…

-- The music is fantastic and well-composed, making it enjoyable to play even just for the soundtrack.
+- The music is fantastic and well-composed, making it enjoyable even just to listen to.

-- The game features unique mechanics and visuals that set it apart from other rhythm games, providing a fresh experience.
+- The game features unique mechanics and visuals that stand out from other rhythm games.

-- Note placement can be inconsistent, leading to frustration during gameplay.
+- Note placement can be off, leading to frustrating gameplay where players resort to spamming the spacebar.

-- Some levels feel disconnected from the music, which detracts from the overall rhythm experience.
+- Some levels feel disconnected from the music, which detracts from the overall experience.

 music

-17 mentions Positive Neutral NegativeThe music in the game is widely praised for its quality and thematic composition, with many reviewers highlighting the soundtrack as a standout feature.
-While the tracks are enjoyable and emotionally resonant, some players noted a disconnect between the gameplay mechanics and the music, suggesting that the note placement could be improved for a more cohesive experience.
-Overall, the music contributes significantly to the game's appeal, making it a recommended aspect for players.
+34 mentions Positive Neutral NegativeThe music in the game has received high praise for its quality and thematic composition, with many reviewers highlighting the emotional impact of the tracks.
+However, some players noted a disconnect between the gameplay mechanics and the music, suggesting that certain elements felt misaligned.
+Overall, the soundtrack is considered a standout feature, making the game enjoyable even for those who might not typically engage with rhythm games.

 “I'd recommend it for even just the soundtrack alone.”